cuplv/jCupid/README.md

 ### Obtaining source code:
 This will require building OpenJDK with certain flags, thus you must obtain the code, this is done with Mercurial:

+Note that `get_source.sh`, and `configure` may not be executable by default.
+OpenJDK recommends simply directly calling `bash` instead of making them executable.

 ```bash
 hg clone http://hg.openjdk.java.net/jdk8/jdk8 YourOpenJDK
 cd YourOpenJDK